 Lazy Eye (amblyopia) is the decrease of vision in one eye, which is otherwise a healthy eye.
 It occurs when a child prefers to use one eye and stops using, or “shuts off”, the other eye.
 Despite the nickname of “lazy eye”, an eye with amblyopia is not actually lazy but is being ignored by the brain.

-Vision develops during the first two years of life and continues more slowly until about age nine.
-Since each eye sends a slightly different image to the brain, our eyes and brain have to learn how to work together so the stereo images are processed correctly into one clear image.
+Vision develops during the first two years of life and continues until about age nine.
+Since each eye sends a slightly different image to the brain, our eyes and brain must learn how to work together so the two images are processed correctly into one clear image.

-If there is a problem with vision in one eye (for example, severe nearsightedness, farsightedness or astigmatism), this learning process is disrupted.
-The brain stops developing normal vision for that eye and concentrates only on the images coming from the unaffected eye.
-A defect in the lens, such as a cataract, or a defect in the cornea can also cause amblyopia.
+If there is a vision problem (severe nearsightedness, farsightedness, or astigmatism) in one eye, the brain concentrates only on the images from the unaffected eye.
+A defect in the lens, such as a cataract, or a defect in the cornea can also cause lazy eye.

-Some children can wear a patch for only a few weeks and gain permanent improvement; others may need to use the patch for longer periods, up to months or even years.
+Duration of treatment varies by child.
+Some children can wear a patch for only a few weeks and gain permanent improvement, while others may need to use the patch for months or even years.